 How about if you’ve tried to stop dabbing and found it harder than you imagined?

-Treatment for Dependence on Marijuana at Renaissance Recovery
+Treatment for Marijuana Addiction at Renaissance Recovery

 Due to the potency of cannabis concentrates, dabbing can lead to dependence and adverse side effects when use is discontinued.